 Become a DriveON centre or technician

 The DriveON program started on July 1, 2022, with facilities that previously tested emissions only and will be followed by motor vehicle inspection stations.
-Existing motor vehicle inspections stations will be contacted to explain the transition process, beginning in fall 2023.
+Existing motor vehicle inspections stations will be contacted to explain the transition process, beginning in early 2024.